jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 In the Industrial Age, when regular people thought of politics, they had to think of ideologies.
 This was because government policy was society's biggest lever of power.
 To have any say in what that lever did, Main Street could only support Right or Left.

 The Internet Age changes the power dynamic.
-Now when you think of politics Stargazer, you should not think of ideology but of apps, websites, and electronics.
+Now when you think of politics Stargazer, you should not think of ideology, nightly news broadcasts, or what commentators think.
+You must think of of apps, websites, and electronics.
 These are the new levers of power.
 Thus, the most important political question of our time is asking "who controls mine?".

 The middle-class can start to control their society with water reclaimers, home agriculture, solar panels, and records of communication.
 Once we believe in Techvolution, we'll be player gods in our minds.
 But only when we control our own levers of power, will we be player gods in reality.